-Judges Form for Chapter Linda Johnson Newsletter Award
+HYPERLINKJudges Form for Chapter Linda Johnson Newsletter Award

 Score each question 1 through 14 with a score of 1 to 5 with 1 being the lowest score and 5 the best possible score.
 Do not score unanswered questions.
 Score the Extra Points Question with a score of 0 to 25 with 0 being the lowest score and 25 the best possible score.